- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (30 Nov, 01 Dec, 02 Dec).
+Solar Activity Forecast: Solar activity is likely to be low with a chance for M-class flares and a slight chance for an X-class flare on days one, two, and three (30 Nov, 01 Dec, 02 Dec).

 IIA.
-Geophysical Activity Summary 28/2100Z to 29/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 390 km/s at 29/2008Z.
-Total IMF reached 6 nT at 29/0150Z.
-The maximum southward component of Bz reached -5 nT at 29/1908Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 695 pfu.
+Geophysical Activity Summary 28/2100Z to 29/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 426 km/s at 28/2106Z.
+Total IMF reached 8 nT at 29/0416Z.
+The maximum southward component of Bz reached -6 nT at 29/0431Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 1664 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (30 Nov, 01 Dec, 02 Dec).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (30 Nov) and quiet to active levels on days two and three (01 Dec, 02 Dec).
+Protons have a slight chance of crossing threshold on days one, two, and three (30 Nov, 01 Dec, 02 Dec).